 According to Reuters, the Consumer Financial Protection Bureau’s Director Rohit Chopra said, “We are shuttering the lending operations of this fintech for repeatedly lying and illegally cheating its customers.”
 A LendUp representative expects to complete a winddown of its operations in early 2022.

-You’re entitled to one free copy of your credit report every 12 months from each of the three nationwide credit reporting companies.
+You’re entitled to one free copy of your credit report every 12 months from each nationwide credit reporting company.
 Order online from annualcreditreport.com, the only official website for free credit reports, or call 1-877-322-8228.